-Some oils work best when inhaled.
-For example, one way to beat cravings is to carry a tissue that has had a few dabs of peppermint oil put on it and to then inhale the peppermint oil whenever cravings strike.
+Some oils work best when used aromatically.
+For example, one way to beat cravings is to carry a tissue that has had a few dabs of peppermint oil put on it and to then breathe in the scent of the peppermint oil whenever cravings strike.
 Taking three or four breaths of peppermint oil can often help to stave off cravings, and if you do so a few minutes before a meal you may find that you eat less overall.

 Another good option for beating cravings and boosting fat loss is to use an aromatherapy diffuser with a blend of essential oils.
 Use a mild smelling carrier oil, and then a few drops of each of the active ingredients.

 A blend of equal parts peppermint, lemon, and grapefruit can help to reduce cravings and boost fat burning, and the scents go well together too, creating something that is fruity but cooling.